Understand the potential of your compound to be a substrate of the BCRP efflux transporter using our BCRP substrate identification assy.

 How do I decide if a clinical study is required?

-The FDA Draft Guidance for Industry (Drug Interaction Studies – Study Design, Data Analysis, Implications for Dosing, and Labeling Recommendations, Sept 2012)3 and The European Medicines Agency (EMA) Guideline on the Investigation of Drug Interactions (2012)2 recommend that all investigational drugs are evaluated in vitro to determine if they are BCRP substrates or inhibitors.
-For BCRP substrates, the draft FDA guidance recommends that there should be an assessment of nonclinical and clinical information to determine if an in vivo DDI study is warranted if the net flux ratio is ≥ 2 and the efflux is inhibited by a BCRP inhibitor.
+The FDA Draft Guidance for Industry (Drug Interaction Studies – In Vitro Metabolism- and Transporter-mediated Drug-Drug Interaction Studies, October 2017)3 and The European Medicines Agency (EMA) Guideline on the Investigation of Drug Interactions (2012)2 recommend that all investigational drugs are evaluated in vitro to determine if they are BCRP substrates or inhibitors.
+For BCRP substrates, the draft FDA guidance recommends that there should be an assessment of nonclinical and clinical information to determine if an in vivo DDI study is warranted if the efflux ratio is ≥ 2 and the efflux is reduced towards unity by a BCRP reference inhibitor.

 1 The International Transporter Consortium (2010) Membrane transporters in drug development.
 Nat Rev Drug Disc 9; 215-236